 In-town businesses must apply in person.
 (Community Development Planner must Approve)

 The City requires the completion and approval of a sub-contractor listing as a condition of finalizing the planning and building of city developments.
-The list of business-license approved contractors is available from the licensing division in City Hall and on-line: Sub Contractor Book (PDF).
-A blank Sub Contractor List (Word) is available on-line.
-Please note: while the Sub Contractor Book lists a Sub Contractor's City Business License number, it does not necessarily indicate that the Sub Contractor's City Business License is current.
+The list of business-license approved contractors and blank Sub-Contractor List Form are available at the Cashier in City Hall and on-line: Sub Contractor List

 Final Approval for a Building Permit will not be given until a list of Contractors/Sub-Contractors working on the project is completed and returned to the Business License Division by either the General Contractor or the Owner-Builder.